97 Participants Needed

 The trial does not specify if you need to stop taking your current medications.
 However, if you are taking medications that interfere with bone or soft tissue healing, like long-term corticosteroids, you may need to stop them.

-What data supports the effectiveness of the treatment Mobi-C for cervical disc degeneration?
+What evidence suggests that the Mobi-C hybrid construct is effective for cervical disc degeneration?

 This trial is for adults aged 22-69 with cervical degenerative disc disease at two levels from C3 to T1, experiencing arm pain or neurological issues with or without neck pain.
 Candidates must have specific spinal conditions confirmed by CT/MRI, be six weeks into symptom onset or show progressive symptoms despite non-operative treatment, and be able to follow the study protocol and attend follow-up visits within 150 miles of a treatment center.